Frank John William Goldsmith

-Frank John William Goldsmith Jr. (19 December 1902 — 27 January 1982), was a young third-class passenger of the RMS Titanic and a survivor of the sinking in 1912.
+Frank John William Goldsmith (19 December 1902 — 27 January 1982), was a young third-class passenger of the RMS Titanic and a survivor of the sinking in 1912.
 He later wrote a book about his experiences on the ship, published posthumously as Echoes in the Night: Memories of a Titanic Survivor (1991), which featured in the documentary, Titanic: The Complete Story (1994).

 Early life

-Frank Goldsmith Jr. was born in Strood, Kent, the eldest child of Frank and Emily (née Brown) Goldsmith.
+Frank John Goldsmith was born in Strood, Kent, England, the elder child of Frank and Emily (née Brown) Goldsmith.
 His father was originally from Tonbridge.
 His parents married sometime between October and December 1901, and Frank was born the following December.
 In early 1905, brother Albert John "Bertie" Goldsmith was born.
 Bertie died in late 1911 of diphtheria.

 RMS Titanic

-Between 1908 and 1911, both of Emily's parents and six of her twelve brothers and sisters had emigrated to the United States, settling in Detroit, Michigan.
-In the wake of their youngest son's death, Frank's parents decided to emigrate and join Emily's relations in Detroit.
+Between 1908 and 1911, both of Emily's parents and six of her twelve brothers and sisters had immigrated to the United States, settling in Detroit, Michigan.
+In the wake of their youngest son's death, Frank's parents decided to immigrate and join Emily's relations in Detroit.

 Goldsmith and his parents boarded the RMS Titanic in Southampton as third-class passengers, en route to New York City.
 His father, a tool maker, was bringing his bag of tools with him; these were stored in the ship's hold.
 Accompanying them were Thomas Theobald, Frank Sr.'s friend, and Alfred Rush, the son of a family friend.
 Rush commemorated his 16th birthday on 14 April on board the ship, celebrating his transformation from a boy to a man as he no longer had to wear shorts, but was now to wear long pants.

 The nine year old Goldsmith spent his time on board the ship playing with a group of English speaking third-class boys who were about his age: Willie Coutts, Harold Goodwin, William Johnston, Albert and George Rice, and James and Walter van Billiard.
 They climbed the baggage cranes and wandered down to the boiler rooms to watch the stokers and firemen at work.
 Of these boys, only Goldsmith and Coutts survived the sinking.